d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 Imagine that you want to detect an object in an image.
-It seems reasonable that whatever method we use to recognize objects should not be overly concerned with the precise *location* of the object should not in the image.
+It seems reasonable that whatever method we use to recognize objects should not be overly concerned with the precise *location* of the object in the image.
 Ideally we could learn a system that would somehow exploit this knowledge.
 Pigs usually do not fly and planes usually do not swim.